phpdocker-io/github-actions-delete-abandoned-branches/README.md

 * Must NOT be the base of an open pull request of another branch.
 The base of a pull request is the branch you told GitHub you want to merge your pull request into.
 * Must NOT be in an optional list of branches to ignore
+* Must match one of the given branch prefixes (optional)
 * Must be older than a given amount of days

 ## Inputs